 When it comes to promoting your business, search engine optimization (SEO) is one of the most important ways to drive traffic to your website.
-Most people think of SEO as just a matter of stuffing keywords into their web pages, but it has become much more than that.
-As Google and other search engines keep updating their algorithms, the process of optimizing a website for organic traffic has evolved into something more complex.
+Most people think of SEO marketing as just a matter of stuffing keywords into their web pages, but it has become much more than that.
+As Google and other search engines keep updating their algorithms, the process of optimizing a website design for organic traffic has evolved into something more complex.

-While SEO can seem daunting, it's actually not difficult to do once you know what to look for.
+While SEO marketing can seem daunting, it's actually not difficult to do once you know what to look for.
 However, it also doesn't have shortcuts and requires time and experience to do well.
 Luckily, there are plenty of SEO tools out there to help you optimize your website.
 We’ve organized a few of these tools in this post to help.

 Keyword Research Tools

-Keyword research is probably the part of SEO that most people are familiar with.
+Keyword research is probably the part of SEO marketing that most people are familiar with.
 It involves finding the right search words and phrases that your customers are entering, as well as making sure your company can rank well for that search.
 Having a grasp on keyword research will not only help you better understand your customers, but it will also give you a better view of your audience as a whole.

 Keyword Planner is a handy feature within your Google Ads account and is completely free to use.